Farming & Work

 Growing into Manhood through Prayer and Good Work

 The model for St. Dunstan’s Academy is essentially Benedictine.
-“Ora et Labora,” prayer and work, will guide and organize each day at the school.
-The boys will be immersed in the Holy Scriptures daily in the services of the Church: the Mass and Morning and Evening Prayer, as well as in the boys’ private devotions.
-They will learn to “pray without ceasing” by practicing throughout the day in light of the Church’s ancient wisdom.
+“Ora et Labora,” prayer and work, guide and organize each day at the school.
+The young men are immersed in the Holy Scriptures daily in the services of the Church (Morning and Evening Prayer, as well as Holy Communion), as well as in their private devotions.
+They learn to “pray without ceasing” by practicing throughout the day in light of the Church’s ancient wisdom.

-As they cultivate their capacity for prayer and attention, the boys will also learn the value of good work.
+As they cultivate their capacity for prayer and attention, our young men also learn the value of good work.
 Beekeeping, farming, caring for livestock, crafting new buildings on campus, repairing fences, and various other experiences of meaningful, hard work will help impart a sense of accomplishment, capability, and craftsmanship to the students.

 To Learn the Habits of Good Work and Good Works, St. Dunstan’s Students Will:

-• Practice traditional crafts like carpentry, woodworking, and blacksmithing.
+- Practice traditional and modern crafts including carpentry, woodworking, and blacksmithing.